chtefi/wait-for-me/README.md

 ## Why

-Most async functions of nodejs framework have this signature ([fs](https://nodejs.org/api/fs.html#fs_fs_readfile_filename_options_callback)
-, or databases such [mongo](http://mongodb.github.io/node-mongodb-native/2.0/api/) or [NeDB](https://github.com/louischatriot/nedb)).
+Most async functions of nodejs framework have this signature ([nodejs fs](https://nodejs.org/api/fs.html#fs_fs_readfile_filename_options_callback), or databases such [mongo](http://mongodb.github.io/node-mongodb-native/2.0/api/) or [NeDB](https://github.com/louischatriot/nedb)).

-When you start coding some async stuff without Promises (because the function does not handle it and just have a callback as argument), you end up with a lot of callbacks inside others callbacks, a lot of `if` to handle the arguments `(err, result)`, a lot of repetitions, a lot of indentations, and the code is just ugly, let's face it.
+When you start coding some async stuff without Promises (because the function does not handle it and just has a callback as argument), you end up with a lot of callbacks inside others callbacks, a lot of `if` to handle the arguments `(err, result)`, a lot of repetitions, a lot of indentations, and the code is just ugly, let's face it.